Plymouth Voyager: First generation (S; 1984–1990)

+For 1984, the Plymouth Voyager name returned, introduced as the Plymouth version of the Chrysler minivans, joining the all-new Dodge Caravan.
+Though the two vehicles shared a distinct model architecture, the minivans shared powertrains with the K-Cars, along with portions of the interior, including the dashboard controls and instrument cluster from the Plymouth Reliant.

+The model line was designed with a passenger-side sliding door (like a full-size van), but its front-wheel drive chassis allowed for a lower floor height (closer to a sedan/station wagon); the rear door used a one-piece liftgate, similar to a hatchback or smaller station wagons.

+The Voyager was on Car and Driver magazine's Ten Best list for 1985.

 For 1987, the Voyager received minor cosmetic updates as well as the May 1987 introduction of the Grand Voyager, which was built on a longer wheelbase adding more cargo room.
 It was available only with SE or LE trim.

 First-generation Voyager minivans were offered in three trim levels: an unnamed base model, mid-grade SE, and high-end LE, the latter bearing simulated woodgrain paneling.
 A sportier LX model was added in 1989, sharing much of its components with the Caravan ES.

 Safety features included 3-point seat belts for the front two passengers and lap belts for rear passengers.
 Standard on all Voyagers were legally mandated side-impact reinforcements for all seating front and rear outboard positions.
 Safety features such as airbags or ABS were not available.
-Notably, the Voyager, along with the Dodge Caravan, are considered to be the first mass-produced vehicles to have dedicated built in cup holders.
+The Voyager, along with the Dodge Caravan, are considered to be the first mass-produced vehicles to include dedicated cup holders.

 Original commercials for the 1984 Voyager featured magician Doug Henning as a spokesperson to promote the Voyager "Magic Wagon's" versatility, cargo space, low step-in height, passenger volume, and maneuverability.
 Later commercials in 1989 featured rock singer Tina Turner.
 Canadian commercials in 1990 featured pop singer Celine Dion.